remi-riche/DynamicsWebApi/.github/README.md

 ### Check the status
 The status of a background operation can be checked in 2 ways: by querying a `backgroundoperations` table or by polling the status monitor resource.

+> [!NOTE]
-**Note!** Status Monitor is NOT a Dataverse Web API and therefore has a different behavior and is not going to be available in the Power Pages.
+> Status Monitor is NOT a Dataverse Web API and therefore has a different behavior and is not going to be available in the Power Pages.

 For example, if we take a `backgroundOperationId` from a previous example, we can get the status this way: